learning-zone/java-basics/java-multiple-choice-questions-answers.md

 D. None of the above
 ```
 C. char and int
+```

-Explanation: The wrapper class for int is Integer and the wrapper class for char is Character.
+**Explanation**: The wrapper class for int is Integer and the wrapper class for char is Character.
 All other primitives have the same name.
 For example, the wrapper class for boolean is Boolean.
-```

 #### Q. How do you force garbage collection to occur at a certain point?
 A. Call System.forceGc()
 B. Call System.gc()